cvonmorze/External_RF_MRI/README.md

 Author: Cornelius von Morze

 (c)2017 The Regents of the University of California.
-All right reserved.
+All rights reserved.